bsookying/Gambit---The-Syslog-Generator/README.md

-# Gambit - The AI-coded Syslog Generator
+# The AI-coded Syslog Generator

 Gambit is an AI coded syslog generator designed to simulate and send realistic syslog events to a SIEM platform.
 It is a powerful tool for security professionals to test detection rules, validate and log ingestion.